“Perhaps we all lose our sense of reality to the precise degree to which we are engrossed in our own work.” – W. D. Sebald, The Rings of Saturn

 Sigh.
 You realize there’s no point in even talking about it.
 No wonder mystics just shake their heads and giggle.
 Plus, all these co-called problems and paradoxes only exist in language anyway – there’s no paradox in experience, there’s just … your experience!
 Where is the paradox in the act of living and existing?

-When it comes to the cosmic weird stuff, I’m learning it may be better to shut up and sit like a samurai in the moment, humming with presence.
-Reality will do its thing anyway.
+When it comes to the cosmic weird stuff, I’m learning it may be better to say less and just be as present as possible.
+Reality will do its thing regardless.